nobitagit/blog/_posts/2019-10-27-Working-with-environments-in-Postman.md

+---
+layout: post
-# Working with environments in Postman
+title: "Working with environments in Postman"
+---

 Postman is one my favourite tools at work to test APIs.
 Even at a simple level Postman easily becomes invaluable.
-At the same time, devoting a little effort in learning some of its best features can quicly boost our productivity and development speed.
+At the same time, devoting a little effort in learning some of its best features can quickly boost our productivity and development speed.

 One of my favourite aspects of working with Postman is its *environments* feature.